castleproject/Windsor/docs/how-components-are-created.md

 ## What component activator does

 :information_source: **Component activators:** Component activator is responsible for creating the instance of the component.
 Various activators have various ways of achieving that.
 When you create your component via `UsingFactoryMethod` the delegate you provided will be invoked to create the instance.
-[Factory Support Facility](factory-support-facility.md) or [Remoting Facility](remoting-facility.md) have their own set of activators that perform custom initialization of the components.}
+[Factory Support Facility](factory-support-facility.md) or [Remoting Facility](remoting-facility.md) have their own set of activators that perform custom initialization of the components.

 Most of the time you will be using `DefaultComponentActivator` which does the following: